 The foundation of every ministry needs to be prayer.
 Start with, “Lord show me how you want me/us to pray?
 Are you inviting me to fast?”

-In 1996, I helped lead a city-wide event in Philadelphia in 1996.
+In 1996, I helped lead a city-wide event in Philadelphia.
 There I learned how to approach deliverance in a non-confrontational way.
 At the end of the event, we had a follow up evening of praise, worship, and preaching.
 The message that night was about the ministry of Jesus described in Luke 4:

 And he came to Nazareth, where he had been brought up; and he went to the synagogue, as his custom was, on the sabbath day.
 And he stood up to read; and there was given to him the book of the prophet Isaiah.
 He opened the book and found the place where it was written,